- Bogle Wine Brand Review: All About the Winery & Types of Wine! - October 28, 2021

 These flavors are very intense with an overpowering brown, overripe banana scent and subtle hints of melon, cranberry, and lime.
 They can also smell like rubber cement or pine resin.
-They are medium bodied wines that can also contain strawberry or honeysuckle notes.
+They are medium-bodied wines that can also contain strawberry or honeysuckle notes.

 When drinking Muscadine wine, you can feel the astringency close to the finish and along the sides of your mouth.
-Also present in the finish are pine cone, saline, dried fruit, and rubber cement, making this a bitter, acidic wine that not everyone will enjoy.
+Also present in the finish are pine cones, saline, dried fruit, and rubber cement, making this a bitter, acidic wine that not everyone will enjoy.

 The fruit is the dominant flavor in Muscadine wine and it is definitely for people with a sweet tooth because of its intense taste.
 It has a candied sweetness akin to other southern traditions like incredibly sweet tea or candied yams.

-White and red Muscadine wines have slightly different tastes but both are very sweet, bitter, acidic, and medium bodied.
+White and red Muscadine wines have slightly different tastes but both are very sweet, bitter, acidic, and medium-bodied.
 White exhibits banana, floral, and bruised apple flavors while reds are stronger in cranberry and strawberry taste.
 However, both red and white have hints of pine cones, lime, salt, and rubber cement.

 You should always enjoy Muscadine wines chilled and young.
 Because they oxidize quickly, enjoy Muscadine wine right away.
 It’s a rare find and particularly hard to source because of its limited production in a small area of the country.